Becoming a professional jockey for many horse fans is the ultimate dream.

 Along with professional ridding education, there are physical criteria‘s that apply to the job of a professional jockey.

 The weight criteria for an elite rider depends on what type of racing you want to pursue either flat racing or jumps.

 In the US, for flat racing, a jockey's weight needs to be around 110 lbs/50kgs.
 For jumps, the weight needs to be 136 lbs/62kgs in order to secure work from trainers.

 In the US the weight requirements tend to be 3/4 lbs lighter then Europe or Australia.

 To stay light it means that jockeys have to keep a strict diet in competition season and stay disciplined if they want to work.

-While your weight is more important that your height, there are some restrictions since your height will govern your weight and aerodynamics in the saddle.
+While your weight is more important than your height, there are some restrictions since your height will govern your weight and aerodynamics in the saddle.

 Normally, jockeys are around the height 5 ft 3 or 4 inches.

 However, two of racing's greatest jockeys Lester Piggott and Richard Hughes were 5ft 7 inches and 5ft 10 inches tall respectively.